Please help us throw ink at the devil by printing and distributing this article!!

 Top U.S. general was on the Spanish payroll!!

-General Jackson was surrounded by traitors in very high places, who, for the sake of filthy lucre, were more than glad to help the British give their country to the Spanish.
+General Jackson was surrounded by traitors in very high places, who, for the sake of filthy lucre, were more than glad to help the British acquire Louisiana.
+Even one of his own generals named David Morgan was a British spy.

 Anybody who threatened to expose him was brutally murdered, including Meriwether Lewis, of the famous Lewis and Clark Expedition to the Pacific Ocean.